caraya/xml-workflow/markdown-source/tools.md

 This will install all the packages indicated in configuration file and all their dependencies; go get a cup of coffee as this may take a while in slower machines.

-As it installs the software it'll display a list of what it installed and when it's done you'll have all the packages
+As it installs the software it'll display a list of what it installed and when it's done you'll have all the packages.

+The final step of the node installation is to run bower, a front end package manager.
+It is not configured by default but you can use it to manage packages such as jQuery, Highlight.JS, Polymer web components and others.

+## The Gruntfile

+Grunt has its own configuration file (`Gruntfile.js`) one of which is provided as a model for the example application.

+The Goals of the grunt file are to provide the following functionality:

+* Provide facilities to clean build files
+* Convert SASS files to CSS and copy the result to the CSS directory
+* Use Jshint to lint Javascript files
+* Concatenate and minify all Javascript files and copy them to the appropriate directories
+*